barnabycollins/blog/_posts/2022-02-01-how-to-write-a-band-rider.markdown

 - Amplifiers
 - Any other static equipment you might be bringing yourselves (eg, IEM racks or pedalboards)
+- Places that need to be left unblocked for movement on stage (not strictly necessary but possibly useful if your band moves around a lot)
 - Places where you need power - bonus points for
   - specifically marking out spots to leave extension leads
   - noting the number of plugs that will be required in each location
-- Places that need to be left unblocked for movement on stage (not strictly necessary but possibly useful if your band moves around a lot)
+  - noting any power-hungry (>100W) devices that might need plugging in (generally these are devices with speakers, but also may include computers, large displays or heating appliances)

-You can also include items you expect technicians to provide, such as DIs or stageboxes, if you like - but it may be easier to leave positions of these items up to them as they probably know the space better than you do.
+You can also depict items you expect technicians to provide, such as DIs or stageboxes, if you like - but it may be easier to leave positions of these items up to them as they probably know the space better than you do.